Val Noone: Formative education

-The Catholic Church: the turbulent 1960s
+The Catholic Church: the 1960s

 Following his ordination to the priesthood, Noone involved himself in pastoral work in various churches in the Melbourne Archdiocese.

-In the mid 1960s, Noone was appointed assistant priest to Con Reis, the parish priest of St Albans.
+In the mid-1960s, Noone was appointed assistant priest to Con Reis, the parish priest of St Albans.
 In the turmoil and change of the 1960s Noone found himself, in addition to his normal priestly duties, challenged by a range of social and moral issues.
-At the time the catholic-pervaded Australian Labor Party experienced a serious division which led to the off shoot Democratic Labor Party.
+At the time the Catholic-pervaded Australian Labor Party experienced a serious division which led to the offshoot Democratic Labor Party.
 There were bitterly opposing views about support for General Franco in the Spanish Civil War.
 Some Catholics were passionately advocating rural alternative living as antidote to the evils of capitalism.
 There was serious moral argument and angst about the indiscriminate atomic bombing of Hiroshima and Nagasaki.
 Above all there was a fearful consciousness of the nuclear arms race and the possibility of world annihilation.

-In May 1968, Noone was assistant priest in the Parish of Frankston.
+In May 1968, Noone was assistant priest in the parish of Frankston.
 His shocked reaction to the papal encyclical Humanae Vitae (On Human Life) and his disagreement with his archbishop, James Knox, was leading to a personal crisis.

 With fellow priest, Garry McLoughlin, Noone had founded an independent magazine for priests and ex-priests entitled "Priests Forum".
 Its articles were an expression of radicalism, and an attempt at reform within the Catholic Church.
 This rise of critical thought was clearly stimulated by the Second Vatican Council which had highlighted a broad range of issues which the Catholic Church had to face.

 In May 1970, Noone and McLoughlin were instrumental in organising a national meeting of priests in Coogee, a beachside suburb of Sydney.
 They hoped this conference would discuss some of the burning issues of the day, namely the War in Vietnam, the question of priestly celibacy and the imposition of birth control on married Catholics.
 These controversial issues did not get much traction due to the resistance of conservatives.
 It was, however, considered a beginning at some level.An important outcome of the Coogee Conference was the formation of a National Conference of Australian priests.
 This took place in Sydney in 1970 with the participation of 400 priests from all over Australia.
 This National Conference of Priests was still active in 2020.

 Noone and McLoughlin, on their return to Melbourne, became openly critical of their own Archbishop James Knox and his support for the Vietnam War.
 Shortly after, Val Noone requested leave from the priesthood and after several months returned to life as a private citizen and anti-war activist.